-perfusion images for each patient.
-In patients without any therapeutic intervention (i.e., no revascularization and no change in medication) a time interval of 2 wk was accepted.
-In patients with no therapeutic intervention and chronic stable conditions, a maximal time interval of 12 wk was accepted.
+Thirty-two consecutive patients referred to nuclear MPI with either CZT SPECT or PET for clinical evaluation were enrolled.
+For study purposes the patients underwent a second MPI with the respective other modality to obtain a pair of SPECT and PET MPI for each patient.
+In patients without any therapeutic intervention (i.e. no revascularization and no change in medication) a time interval of 2 weeks was accepted.
+In patients with no therapeutic intervention and chronic stable conditions a maximal time interval of 12 weeks was accepted.
 The sequence was SPECT first in 25 and PET first in 7 patients.
-The local ethics committee approved this study, and all subjects signed a written informed consent form.
+The local ethics committee approved this study and all subjects signed a written informed consent.